Tobias-Freire/JOKENPO/README.md

 I did a simple rock paper scissors game in python just to make my first repository here in github :)

-Well, talking a bit about the code (ps: i'm brazillian so the variables in the code are actually in portuguese) :
+Well, talking a bit about the code (ps: i'm brazillian so the variables in the code are actually in portuguese) : <br />
 Lines <br />
   1 - imported module random <br />
   3 - created a list called opcoes (options) with the itens pedra, papel and tesoura (rock, paper, scissors) <br />